paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/go.md

 ## Configuring Build Flags

 The `go build` command supports a number of flags that allow users to override defaults for more control over build configurations.
 By default, the buildpack sets the following build flags:

 * `-buildmode=pie`
 * `-mod=vendor` (if there is a go.mod file in the app source code)

-To set custom values for your build flags or override the defaults, add the values below to your `buildpack.yml` file:
+To set custom values for your build flags or override the defaults, assign a list of flags to the `BP_GO_BUILD_FLAGS` environment variable as shown below:

 {{< code/copyable >}}
----
-go:
-  build:
-    # The go.build.flags property allows you to override the default build
-    # flags when compiling your program.
-    flags:
-    - -buildmode=some-build-mode
-    - -tags=paketo,production
-    - -ldflags="-X main.variable=some-value"
+BP_GO_BUILD_FLAGS=-buildmode=some-build-mode -tags=paketo,production -ldflags="-X main.variable=some-value" -race
-    - -race
 {{< /code/copyable >}}

+### Deprecated: Using buildpack.yml
+Specifying the Go Build flags through buildpack.yml configuration will be deprecated in Go Build Buildpack v1.0.0.
+To migrate from using buildpack.yml please set the $BP_GO_BUILD_FLAGS environment variable.

 ## Configuring Targets

 The Go CNB allows users to specify multiple targets for `go build`.
-Targets may be set via the `$BP_GO_TARGETS` environment variable, which can be passed to `pack build`
+This will result in multiples binaries being built.Targets must be a list of paths relative to the root directory of the source code.

+To set custom targets for your build assign a list of targets to the `$BP_GO_TARGETS` environment variable as shown below:

 {{< code/copyable >}}
 BP_GO_TARGETS=./some-target:./other-target
 {{< /code/copyable >}}

-May also be set via the following `buildpack.yml` field:

-{{< code/copyable >}}
----
-go:
-  targets:
-  # The go.targets property allows you to specify multiple programs to be
-  # compiled.
-The first target will be used as the start command for the image.
-  - ./some-target
-  - ./other-target
-{{< /code/copyable >}}

-Targets must be a list of paths relative to the root directory of the source code.
+### Deprecated: Using buildpack.yml
+Specifying the Go Build targets through buildpack.yml configuration will be deprecated in Go Build Buildpack v1.0.0.
+To migrate from using buildpack.yml please set the $BP_GO_TARGETS environment variable.

 ## Configuring Import Paths

 If you are building a $GOPATH application that imports its own sub-packages, you will need to specify the import paths for those sub-packages.
-The Go CNB supports setting these import paths via the `buildpack.yml` file:
+The Go CNB supports setting these import paths via the `$BP_GO_BUILD_IMPORT_PATH` environment variable:

 {{< code/copyable >}}
----
-go:
-  # The go.build.import-path property allows you to specify an import path
-  # for your application.
-  import-path: example.com/some-app
+BP_GO_BUILD_IMPORT_PATH=example.com/some-app
 {{< /code/copyable >}}

+### Deprecated: Using buildpack.yml
+Specifying the Go Build import path through buildpack.yml configuration will be deprecated in Go Build Buildpack v1.0.0.
+To migrate from using buildpack.yml please set the $BP_GO_BUILD_IMPORT_PATH environment variable.

 ## Configuring File Removal